TheOrderFivem/ox_inventory/README.md

 Please do **not** contact them regarding this modified version.

 This fork exists to offer a more community-driven alternative.
-It was created in response to the original team/Cox's top-down, centralized approach — which we do not support or believe in.
+It was created in response to some other creators top-down, centralized approach — which we do not support or believe in.